-The Parser provides an API that can be used to parse a message when the complete contents of the message are available in a string or file.
-The email.Parser module also provides a second class, called HeaderParser which can be used if you're only interested in the headers of the message.
+The Parser class, imported from the email.parser module, provides an API that can be used to parse a message when the complete contents of the message are available in a string or file.
+The email.parser module also provides a second class, called HeaderParser which can be used if you're only interested in the headers of the message.
 HeaderParser can be much faster in these situations, since it does not attempt to parse the message body, instead setting the payload to the raw body as a string.
 HeaderParser has the same API as the Parser class.

-class Parser([class[, strict]])
+class Parser([class])

 The constructor for the Parser class takes an optional argument class.
 This must be a callable factory (such as a function or a class), and it is used whenever a sub-message object needs to be created.
-It defaults to Message (see email.Message).
+It defaults to Message (see email.message).
 The factory will be called without arguments.